Visiting the Botanics and Staying Safe

 - Toilets, including additional temporary facilities, are open but please observe maximum limits.

-Face coverings are mandatory when visiting the Botanics Shop and are recommended in all enclosed spaces.
-Exemptions include children under five, visitors with breathing difficulties or those with disabilities when the wearing of a face covering would be distressing or make communication difficult.
+Face coverings are required in all enclosed spaces, including the toilet facilities.
+Exemptions include children under 12, visitors with breathing difficulties or those with disabilities when the wearing of a face covering would be distressing or make communication difficult.

 Toilets and other facilities